Shraddhaduwal/Toxic_comment_classification_API/README.md

 1. GET /classify/<string:comment_id> : This route helps in getting all the text of a certain `comment_id` from the database.`comment_id` should be passed in the url.
 If `comment_id` doesn't exist then it will be informed.
 2. POST /classify/<string:comment_id> : This route is for posting the data ie `comment` to the database.
 If `comment_id` already exists or doesn't exist then it will be informed.
 3. PUT /classify/<string:comment_id> : This route is for updating the `comment` of the particular `comment_id`.
 If `comment_id` doesnot exist, it will be informed.
-5. DELETE /classify/<string:comment_id> : This route is for deleting the text of particular `comment_id`.
+4. DELETE /classify/<string:comment_id> : This route is for deleting the text of particular `comment_id`.
 If `comment_id` doesnot exist, it will be informed.
+5. GET /all_data : This route is for getting all the list of text/comment from the database.